jonas-witthuhn/Aerosol-REari-Germany-2015/README.md

 Results as shown in Figures and Tables in the Paper are presented as jupyter notebooks beginning with "results_...".
 The required intermediate datasets are produced by "make_dataset....py".

-To run any of the scripts and notebooks, the raw datasets are required and available from Zenodo:
+To run any of the scripts and notebooks, the raw datasets are required and available from [Zenodo](https://doi.org/10.5281/zenodo.4892730):

 So the steps to get started:
 1. Clone this repository
-2. Download and extract the datasets folder
+2. Download and extract the datasets folder from [Zenodo](https://doi.org/10.5281/zenodo.4892730)
 3. Edit the paths in [ConfigFile.ini](ConfigFile.ini)
 4. Configure a python environment (see below)
 5. Try to run the "results_..." notebooks first.